 The Overview of Findings is explicitly aligned with sections of the Head Start Program Performance Standards and Head Start Act of 2007.
 The Overview of Findings identifies areas of compliance, non-compliance, or concern for each section from the Head Start Monitoring Protocol.
-The agency was determined to be compliant in all areas.
+Results of the monitoring review showed one concern and one area of non-compliance with OHS standards and the Head Start Act of 2007 641A(c)(2)(F).
+Remediation measures were immediately implemented, and both the concern and the noncompliance have been resolved.